hphelion/documentation/commercial/GA1/commercial.update-101-overcloud.md

 	The script allows you to update by node type.
 For example all the controllers are done as a group.
 Inside each group the individual nodes are presented for the user to update, skip or exit.
 If you wish to skip a whole group skip at the group level.

-	You might want to skip a node if you want to test update on a particular node or if you want to resume an update later on.
-To skip a node, presst the `s` key until you get to a node you want to update.
+	You might want to skip a node if you want to test the update on a particular node or if you want to resume an update later on.
+To skip a node, press the `s` key until you get to a node you want to update.

 	**Note:** The script will detect if a node fails to update.
 If such a failure is detected the script will exit.
-When this happens you should refer to the [Update Troublshooting](/helion/openstack/update/troubleshooting/101/) document for known workarounds.
+When this happens you should refer to the [Update Troubleshooting](/helion/openstack/update/troubleshooting/101/) document for known workarounds.

 4. When the update is done, validate the update.